Year-End Planning – Contribution Deadline

 The Traditional and Roth IRAs are two of the most popular individual retirement accounts.
 If you are worried that making a contribution will cut into your Holiday expenses, don’t.
 Participants of the Roth and Traditional IRA can wait until April 15 of next year to make a contribution.
-The contribution limit for both retirement accounts are $6,000 (under age 50) and $7,000 (age 50 and over) for 2019.
-The contribution limit for both the Traditional and Roth IRA is not expected to increase in 2020.
+The contribution limit for both retirement accounts are $6,000 (under age 50) and $7,000 (age 50 and over) for 2020.
+The contribution limit for both the Traditional and Roth IRA will remain the same in 2021.

 The Simplified Employee Pension (SEP) IRA is a retirement plan for your business.
 As a result, you need to have a business to adopt the SEP IRA.
-The contribution is due by April 15 of 2020, or if you are afforded an extension, Oct 15 of 2020.
-The 2020 contribution limit for the SEP IRA will likely be increased to $57,000, up $1,000 from 2019.
+The contribution is due by April 15 of 2021, or if you are afforded an extension, Oct 15 of 2021.
+The 2020 contribution limit for the SEP IRA will is $57,000, which will be increased to $58,000 in 2021.

 The Savings Incentive Match Plans for Employees (SIMPLE) IRA is an employer-sponsored retirement plan.
 Contributions can be made as an employee and employer.
 As an employee, the contribution deadline for the SIMPLE IRA is on December 31.
 For the employer, the SIMPLE IRA is due April 12 of 2020.
 If you’re an employee, it’s very important not to make mistake your contribution date with the employer deadline, as you will miss out on contributing for the year.

-You can open your retirement account at any local bank, such as Wells Fargo or Bank of America, if you only plan to make traditional investments.
-If you want to make alternative investments, as well, you will need to establish your IRA at a special IRA Custodian, such as IRA Financial Trust.
+You can open your retirement account at any local bank, if you only plan to make traditional investments.
+If you want to make alternative investments, such as real estate, you will need to establish your IRA at a special IRA Custodian, such as IRA Financial Trust.
 In order to open any type of individual retirement account, you will need to have earned income.
 In other words, you cannot only generate passive income if you wish to establish an IRA.

 Let’s quickly review the differences between the two types of income: